 - Adhering to local regulations and legal requirements

-Essentially, localization encompasses all the steps taken to personalize an offering to a given consumer group.
+Essentially, successful localization encompasses all the steps taken to improve the user experience of a given consumer group in a specific locale.

 Why is localization important?

 Localization is the backbone of your success if you’re preparing to take your company global.
-Being able to communicate with your new audience not just on a language basis but in a way where they think your offering is tailored to them – will ultimately lead to triumph.
+Being able to communicate with your new audience on a meaningful level, rather than simply through translation, will ultimately lead to deeper connections, more loyalty, and greater customer satisfaction.

 Enter new markets

-Selling in new markets, to new customers means if you’ve done localization right, it should open up the possibility for more revenue.
+Selling in new markets, to new customers, means that, if you’ve done localization right, you’ll have no trouble growing your revenue.

 What’s the difference between localization and translation?

-Localization as we mentioned above is the entire process of adapting a product and service for a particular locale.
+Localization, as we mentioned above, is the entire process of adapting a product and service for a particular locale.
 Translation, however, is simply the process of translating text from one language to another.
-You can look at translation falling under the umbrella of localization if you like.

 Next steps for localization